Tianlap/impedimenta/ansible/physical/roles/pacman-conf/README.rst

 #.
 Install ``/etc/pacman.conf``.
 Ensure pacman.conf includes all files in
    ``/etc/pacman.d/*.conf``.
 This globbing approach is used so that other roles may also install custom repositories.
+#.
+Install and enable ``update-mirrorlist.{service,timer}`` units.
+These units
+   invoke `reflector`_.

 Variables
 ---------

 No variables are supported.
-Customization is done via file templates.
-This role is not generic.
+Customization is done via mechanisms like file templates.
+This role is not generic across varying environments, and is instead tightly bound to the author's target environment.

 Sample Playbook
 ---------------